Guest Post: A tale of two companies

 I find myself in the rare position of being involved in two almost identical businesses operating on both sides of the Tasman.
 The companies sell identical products and services throughout New Zealand and Australia.
 Both employ just over 100 people and have similar turnovers.
 Currently, the Australian business is going extremely well, whereas the previously profitable New Zealand business is losing, and will continuing to lose substantial money since the imposition of lockdown.

-Given the two Nations similarities in many respects, I think we can confidently step back and compare how both countries are tracking through COVID-19 pandemic.
+Given the two Nations similarities in many respects, I think we can confidently step back and compare how both countries are tracking through this COVID-19 pandemic.

 Fundamentally, this is a story of two governments and their differing response to the crisis.
-The Australian has committed to preserving jobs by keeping the going, no doubt aware that creating a job is so much harder than preserving one.
+The Australian Government has committed to preserving jobs by keeping the economy going, no doubt aware that creating a job is so much harder than preserving one.
 On the other hand, the New Zealand Government chose instead to shut down the economy.
 As a result, I believe thousands of businesses will close or drastically shrink, and unemployment will grow significantly.

 The initial focus by Governments in both countries was quite rightly the health and well-being of the citizens.
 Australia and New Zealand have achieved admirable results compared to many other countries, particularly the comparatively low number and rate of deaths from COVID-19.
 The number of deaths per 100,000 population in both countries is much the same.
 However, the big difference is that Australia will emerge with their economy virtually intact, while we have done serious damage to ours.
 There is significant business failure happening now in New Zealand that could have been avoided, and still can be in my opinion.